Push Doctor, an app that lets you video call a doctor, raises $26.1M Series B

 “No one before Push Doctor has provided consumers with access to a single digital health platform that combines responsive medicine and chronic condition management as well as fitness and nutritional conditioning,” Ozagir says.

 Of course, Push Doctor isn’t the only startup trying to take a more wholistic approach to healthcare delivery via an app.
 Babylon, which in some ways could be considered one of the more direct competitors to Push Doctor, already optionally ties into your fitness and nutrition data.
-Another service with some overlap is Ada Healthcare, which offers text-based consultations and an AI-powered health information chatbot.
+Another service with some overlap is Ada Health, which offers text-based consultations and an AI-powered health information chatbot.

 Then there is Your.MD, which I’ve described as a healthcare information service and next-generation healthcare search engine.
 It is taking a marketplace approach and, after helping you figure out what might be wrong with you, offers to connect you to the appropriate digital health service or app, including Push Doctor itself if it deems you require a consultation with a doctor.